 Best adventures: Surfing in the Outer Hebrides and competing in the annual Devizes to Westminster 125 mile canoe race three times.

 I love collaboration.
-Right now, I'm delighted to be partnering with Coldhouse Collective delivering accessible film sessions at Kendal Mountain Festival and Sheffield Adventure Film Festival.
+Right now, I'm delighted to be partnering with Coldhouse Collective delivering accessible film sessions at Banff Mountain Film Festival, Kendal Mountain Festival and Sheffield Adventure Film Festival.
 Alongside providing open-captions, audio description and organising BSL for these screenings, we run workshops to teach filmmakers how to make their own films accessible, and have created an open-source guide that is being distributed to filmmakers worldwide.
-Pictured, from the left: Tim Burton from Coldhouse, myself, Poppy Levison, disability activist and blind outdoors enthusiast.
+Pictured, from the left: Me, Poppy Levison, disabled creative and blind outdoors enthusiast and Tim Burton from Coldhouse.

 I'm also working with photographer Alex Rotas (below left) on a feature documentary, Younger, about women in their 60s, 70s, 80s, still competing in athletics events.
 Previously I worked with Lia Ditton (below right) to document her record breaking ocean rows over a series of four films, culminating in our award winning documentary, 87 Days, Alone Rowing the Pacific.